Winner of the Media Ecology Association's Mary Shelley Award for Outstanding Fiction (for story and radio play) 2023

 He stepped up to the counter and bought a ticket to Fordham.
 The next train would be leaving in 15 minutes.
 He looked around the station and realized that there was no sign, anywhere, of Conrail.
 It was all Metro North, the name he had seen on the conductor's back on the way down here.

 He boarded the train, sat in a comfortable seat, and closed his eyes.
 He hoped that this train with the new name would bring him back to Fordham University – to the Fordham he knew.
 The last thing he thought before he fell asleep is maybe he should warn John Lennon not to go back to the Dakota on that fateful day.
 He had the number of Lennon’s publicist … No, that had happened in 1980, and everything Pete had seen in Manhattan today said he was still in 1996.
+This was some sick, sick trick of alternate history he’d walked into, not time travel.
+He needed to get the genres of his life straight.

 He woke up as the conductor announced the train was approaching the Fordham station.
 Years of riding the New York subways had given Pete a sixth sense which enabled him to wake up from even a deep sleep as his train approached his station.
 The sense had carried over to Conrail – or Metro North, or whatever this train system was named, in this awful world in which the Beatles had split in 1970 and John Lennon had been killed in 1980.

 The question was, how could he get back to the world he knew?
 Although he had boundless curiosity about this nightmare world, or the jagged contours of his dream, whichever it was, he wanted to get back to where he'd been earlier this afternoon.
 That was what his soul most desired.
-He needed to get back there.
+He needed, desperately, to get back there.
 And then he could consider what he'd seen and heard and read today from the comfort of what he had known his whole life.

 But how?
 He walked through security at Fordham with no problem.
 He didn't have to show the guard his ID – she knew him.
 Pete figured the best chance he had of getting back was retracing the steps he had taken to get here.
 Pete half laughed to himself.
-"Get Back" – that was a big Beatles hit in the history Pete remembered.
+"Get Back" was a big Beatles hit in the history Pete remembered.
 He hadn't checked in the encyclopedias to see if it was a big hit here.

 The encyclopedias – there were no doubt more of them in the Fordham library, and as he walked back to Thebaud Hall, which is where he'd emerged from the tunnels, he toyed with walking into Duane and checking out some other encyclopedias.
 He was tempted, but he needed to get back, get back to where he once belonged, as McCartney might tell him, if he were here, singing in his ear.